THE ABCs OF CITIZEN ADVOCACY

 Today, very few policymakers are 100% opposed to medical cannabis.
 Many, however, don’t understand what patients need from policy or think that the FDA will take care of access if cannabis has medical value.
 Like you, elected officials are not easily swayed on issues; they rarely change their opinions overnight.

-This can be a gradual process, but your chances of affecting change will be greater if your elected officials know you and trust that the information you are providing is accurate, fair, and balanced.
+This can be a gradual process, but your chances of effecting change will be greater if your elected officials know you and trust that the information you provide is accurate, fair, and balanced.
 Changing your elected official's stance on medical cannabis requires patience and persistence.

 Just as you didn't learn everything about medical cannabis in a day, it may take several visits to shift their position.
 The goal of grassroots lobbying is to build a relationship over time, gradually moving an elected official along a range of positions.